How to Adopt a Cat in Calgary

 The short answer

-Browse Calgary rescues (MEOW Foundation, Calgary Humane Society, AARCS, Cochrane Humane, FRFA, Pawsitive Match) on localpetfinder.ca/alberta/cat-adoption-calgary → apply directly to the rescue → meet the cat → adopt for $100-$250 (cats) or $150-$250 (kittens).
-Most processes complete in 3 to 7 days.
-Then follow the 3-3-3 rule when you bring them home.
+Browse Calgary cat rescues like MEOW Foundation, Calgary Humane Society, AARCS, Cochrane Humane Society, Pawsitive Match, and Heaven Can Wait on localpetfinder.ca/alberta/cat-adoption-calgary.
+Apply directly to the rescue, meet the cat, and adopt for roughly $100 to $250 (adult cats) or $150 to $250 (kittens).
+Most processes finish in 3 to 7 days.
+Follow the 3-3-3 rule when you bring them home.

 Step 1: Decide what kind of cat fits your life

-Before browsing, narrow down what you actually want — it dramatically speeds up the process.
+Before browsing, narrow down what you actually want.
+Defining your preferences first dramatically speeds up the process.
 Consider:

 Step 2: Where to look in Calgary

-Calgary has 7 active cat rescues.
-The largest:
+Calgary has roughly seven active cat rescues.
+The largest by current intake:

 Step 3: Apply (this is where most adopters slow themselves down)